AYREB/NASA-Challenge-2024-Finished/README.md

-### 🤩Our model was EXTREMELY accurate (99.2% excluding 7 anomolies)...
+### 🤩Our model was EXTREMELY accurate (99.2% on 90% of the data)...
 View photos of our results here: https://drive.google.com/drive/folders/1pOnC3sicM7yjOkLnPF0cNde9aw6s4GUf?usp=sharing

 ### 🌋 Seismic Anomaly Detection